Laboratory 5: Gesture RC Car

 3. After the calculation for \(\Delta \theta\): reset the encoder events counters such that they are only tracking the number of events between control loop iterations.
 This would determine the “drive path segment” considered, as discussed above.
 If a running total of encoder events is still desired, another variable may be used instead for the segment tracking.

-The calculation above may be tested with the motors off: set the car on the bench and move it manually by hand while also printing out the calculated value of \(\theta\) after each control loop iteration.
+The calculation above may be tested with the motors off: set the car on the bench and move it manually by hand forward with turns while also printing out the calculated value of \(\theta\) after each control loop iteration.
 If the calculations are correct, the car should report fairly accurate orientation changes.
 Please be gentle when moving the car by hand: abrupt and strong movements wear the gear train clutch within the motor housing.

 Add Angle-Based Turn Control